 Ranch-style homes are surging in popularity, but these are not the dull, linear designs of the 1950s and ’60s.
-Today’s single-level houses employ strategic floor plans you'll love.
-They are rugged and utilitarian, designed to accommodate a crowd and stand up to heavy foot traffic because they are only one-level.
+Today’s single-level houses are rugged and utilitarian, designed to accommodate a crowd and stand up to heavy foot traffic because they are only one-level.
 A traditional log home ranch has one long roof ridge, with a fairly shallow pitch.
-The home’s horizontal lines look best on a flat site, but can appear more modern on a slope.
+A ranch home’s horizontal lines look best on a flat site, but can appear more modern on a slope.
 Metal roofs are a wise pick for standing up to the hot sun and drifting snow.
 The ranch house should feel communal, with a wide-open sense of welcome.
 Wrap-around porches look great on a ranch home, and permit entry at a number of places.
-Find a ranch house plan that's perfect for you and your family.